calyxir/calyx/docs/tutorial/overview.md

 ## Run a MrXL Program

+First, you'll need to have the MrXL stage installed for `fud`.
+See the [MrXL docs][mrxldocs].

 MrXL programs need to be fed data in the form of JSON files.
-Let's try to run this program:
+Let's try to run this program, which has a parallelism factor of two:

 ```
 {{#include ../../frontends/mrxl/test/add.mrxl}}
 ```

-with this data:
+with this data file, containing banked memories to allow for the parallelism:

 ```
-{{#include ../../frontends/mrxl/test/add.data}}
+{{#include ../../frontends/mrxl/test/add_par2.data}}
 ```

-We can accomplish this by typing:
+Run the program with the supplied data by typing:

 ```
-fud exec frontends/mrxl/test/add.mrxl --from mrxl --to vcd -s verilog.data frontends/mrxl/test/add.data
+fud exec frontends/mrxl/test/add.mrxl --from mrxl --to vcd -s verilog.data frontends/mrxl/test/add_par2.data
 ```

 ## Build a Compiler for MrXL